ericstiles/OracleCommerceOnDocker/README.md

 # Components

 For those with access the Oracle files can be downloaded from https://edelivery.oracle.com.
+The jdbc driver is available through http://oracle.com.

 I don't have a location to get the JBoss files other than http://redhat.com.